skeptrunedev/picocss-astro-theme/README.md

 Any static assets, like images, can be placed in the `public/` directory.

-All blog posts are stored in `src/content/blog-posts` directory.
-All content tags go in the `src/content/blog-categories` directory.
+All blog posts are stored in `src/content/blog-posts`.
+All content tags go in the `src/content/blog-categories`.

 ## 💻 Tech Stack